Feversham Lane, Glastonbury, BA6 9LP

 01458 833666

-If you have had your uterus (womb) removed you only need oestrogen HRT.
+If you have had the whole of your uterus (womb) removed, you usually only need oestrogen MHT although there are some exceptions to this e.g. severe endometriosis or endometrial cancer.

-If you still have your uterus you need both oestrogen and a progestogen (combined HRT) to stop the lining of the uterus building up and in rare cases developing endometrial cancer.
-This is divided into continuous combined or sequential combined HRT.
-Which one you start with will depend on when your last period was.
+If you still have your uterus you need both oestrogen and a progestogen (combined MHT) to stop the lining of the uterus building up and in rare cases developing endometrial cancer.
+This is divided into continuous combined or sequential combined MHT.
+Which one you start with will depend on your age and when your last period was.

-HRT can be delivered by patches, gels, spray or tablets and we can discuss the most suitable option for you.
+MHT can be delivered by patches, gels, spray or tablets and we can discuss the most suitable option for you.
 We prefer to prescribe oestrogen through the skin as this doesn’t increase the risk of blood clots and is safer in women with other medical issues.
+However, oral MHT may suit those without any risk factors for thrombosis.

-What are the side-effects and risks of HRT?
+What are the side-effects and risks of MHT?

-There are so many myths about HRT that are still being perpetuated and many doctors are still very cautious about prescribing it despite the proven benefits.
-Typical misconceptions are that it makes you put on weight, that you can’t have it if you get migraine or blood clots or have a family history of breast cancer, that it just delays your menopause and that you should only be on it it for the shortest possible time.
+There are so many myths about MHT that are still being perpetuated and many doctors are still very cautious about prescribing it despite the proven benefits.
+Typical misconceptions are that it makes you put on weight, that you can’t have it if you get migraine or have a family history of breast cancer, that it just delays your menopause and that you should only be on it for the shortest possible time.

-There is a small increased risk of blood clots and ischaemic strokes with the tablet forms of oestrogen but not with the patch and gel forms of HRT.
+There is a small increased risk of blood clots and ischaemic strokes with the tablet forms of oestrogen but not in healthy women using the patch, gel and spray forms of oestrogen.
+The choice of progestogen is also important.

 What are the long term benefits of HRT?